 - When looking for appropriate evidence:

-- Search for available guidelines, eg National Institute for Health and Clinical Evidence (NICE), Health Information Resources, professional bodies (eg a relevant specialist site such as the Royal College of Obstetricians and Gynaecologists (RCOG)).
+- Search for available guidelines - eg, National Institute for Health and Care Excellence (NICE), Health Information Resources, professional bodies (eg, a relevant specialist site such as the Royal College of Obstetricians and Gynaecologists (RCOG)).

 - The National Library for Health provides access to a range of medical search sites, including PubMed, Medline, EMBASSY, Bandolier, University of York's Centre for Review and Dissemination and the Cochrane database.

 - National guidelines and guidance sites include NICE and the Scottish Intercollegiate Guidelines Network (SIGN).
-Guidance on many topics is also available at the Clinical Knowledge Summaries (CKS) - formerly 'PRODIGY' - website (for links, see Internet and further reading, below).
+Guidance on many topics is also available at the website for NICE Clinical Knowledge Summaries (NICE CKS) - formerly 'PRODIGY'.

 Critical appraisal of medical research

 - The topic and conclusions: consider whether the message is important and believable, and whether it fits with existing knowledge and opinion (always look for other research, reviews and guidelines on the same topic).